OwnerOFHR2/Windows/README.md

 -Turn on CTRL-ALT-DEL (Local Security Policy/ Security Options)

--Windows Security (Make sure to update before using)
+-Windows Security or whatevere Malware Scanner such as malraybytes (Make sure to update before using)

--Update or Download Firefox
+-Update/Download Firefox

 -ON BROWSER, make it highest advanced security (not sure if it will work but ok)
       YOU COULD ALSO GO TO PRIVACY SETTINGS